 Lake Kournas - credits: Aphotog/Shutterstock.com

-Some 35 min car-ride west from the city of Rethymnon, Lake Kournas is located at the northern feet of the White Mountains.
-It is the only freshwater lake of the island with a perimeter of about 3.5 km.
-The lake is linked to many myths and legends of the area.
+An approximate half-hour car-ride west from the city of Rethymnon, Lake Kournas is located at the northern feet of the White Mountains.
+It is the only freshwater lake on the island with a perimeter of about 3.5 km.
+The lake is linked to many Greek myths and legends of the area.
 The most popular one speaks of a young maiden that pled to God to save her from rape.
 According to the story, this is how the lake was created and legend says that the ghost of the maiden still lingers there.
-The lake is also associated to the ancient city of "Korion" with a temple dedicated to Athena.
-Nowadays the visitor can cool himself down in the clear waters of the lake, rent a pedal boat around the lake or even walk around it (depending on the water level) and get a free fish-spa!.
-The biodiversity attesting in the region of the lake is impressive including numerous bird species migrating towards Africa to freshwater fish, harmless water-snakes, eels and indigenous terrapins!
+The lake is also associated with the ancient city of "Korion" with a temple dedicated to goddess Athena.
+Nowadays, the visitor can cool himself down in the clear waters of the lake, rent a pedal boat around the lake or even walk around it -depending on the water level- and get a free fish-spa!.
+The biodiversity attesting in the region of the lake is impressive including numerous bird species migrating towards Africa to freshwater fish, harmless water-snakes, eels, and indigenous terrapins!
 A must-see visit for every nature-lover, Lake Kournas is an alternative option for you to take into consideration.